robertgzr/osx-ce-tools/README.md

 This will pull the prerequisites `avr-binutils` and `avr-gcc`.

-For previous versions of `avr-libc` refer to the instructions [here](https://github.com/osx-cross/homebrew-avr).
+For previous versions of `avr-libc` refer to [these instructions](https://github.com/osx-cross/homebrew-avr).

-**This can take a while as you have to build the whole avr-compiler.**
+**This can take a while as you'll have to build the compiler.**

 #### Via Arduino IDE
 *todo*